rossta/rossta.github.com/source/blog/draft-fixing-undefined-referenceerror-in-rails-6-webpacker.html.md

 published: false
 summary: Why some JavaScript libraries don't work with webpack the way you think they should
 description: Fixing Undefined ReferenceError in Rails 6 Webpacker
-pull_image: 'blog/stock/louvre-pexels-photo.jpg'
+thumbnail: 'blog/stock/louvre-pexels-photo.jpg'
-pull_image_caption: Photo by Yoyo Ma on Unsplash
+thumbnail_caption: Photo by Yoyo Ma on Unsplash
 series:
 category: Code
 tags: